-Internal Assessment-10 Max.
-Marks - 40 Time - 3 hrs.
+Max.
+Marks - 40

+Time - 3 hrs.

 Note: Five questions to be attempted in all, selecting two questions from each unit.

 Question No. 1 will be compulsory (short answer type).
 Nine questions are to be set spread over the entire syllabus.
 All questions carry equal marks.

-Origin, distribution, botanical description, brief idea of cultivation and uses of the following:
+Vavilov's centres of origin of crop plants, Origin, distribution, botanical description, brief idea of cultivation and economic uses of the following:

-Food plants- cereals (rice, wheat and maize).

-pulses (gram, arhar and pea).

-vegetables (potato, tomato and onion).
+Food plants - cereals (rice, wheat and maize), pulses (gram, arhar and pea), vegetables (potato, tomato and onion).